Logical CONNECTIVES

 ¬Q I am rejected

-All these deductions are common in ordinary speech, where their self-evidence ensures that they go unnoticed.
-It would be a mistake not to take them into account on the pretext that, since these arguments are valid, they are not arguments.
+All these deductions are common in ordinary language, where their self-evidence ensures that they go unnoticed.
+It would be a mistake to ignore them on the pretext that, since these arguments are valid, they are not arguments.

-Introductory logic courses make a consistent use of ordinary language to illustrate both the capacities and specificities of logical languages.
-Generally speaking, logic can be “applied to the usual language” (Kleene 1967: p.
-67-73) as an instrument for expressing, analyzing and evaluating ordinary arguments as valid or invalid reasoning.
-These translation exercises run as follows (id. p.
+Introductory courses in logic make consistent use of ordinary language to illustrate both the capabilities and the peculiarities of logical languages.
+In general, logic can be “applied to ordinary language” (Kleene 1967: p.
+67-73) as a tool for expressing, analyzing and evaluating ordinary arguments as valid or invalid reasoning.
+These translation exercises are as follows (id. p.
 59):

-Using the truth table method for example, this reasoning is then tested for validity, and declared valid.
+Using the truth table method this reasoning is then tested for validity, and declared valid.

-In order to identify similarities and differences, natural language components and properties can be compared with their counterpart in a logical language.
-This enables us to better understand both kinds of languages.
-Such exercises are helpful when it comes to gaining a better understanding of logical or linguistic systems, and may also be of benefit when it comes to argumentation education.
-Nonetheless, there are some additional facts which should be taken into one consideration when using this methodology.
+To identify similarities and differences, natural language components and properties can be compared with their logical language counterparts.
+This allows us to better understand both types of languages.
+Such exercises are helpful in gaining a better understanding of logical or linguistic systems, and may also be useful in teaching argumentation.
+However, there are some additional facts which should be taken into one consideration when using this methodology.

-(i) The preceding exercise did not focus on the correct combination of the truth-values of semantically independent propositions such as in the logical talk about the moon and Napoleon (cf. supra §1.4).
-The exercise introduces a strong condition on semantic coherence between the linked propositions, which belong to the same domain of action, in this case, TV installation.
+(i) The previous exercise did not focus on the correct combination of the truth values of semantically independent propositions, as was the case of the logical argument about the moon and Napoleon (see §1.4 supra).
+The exercise introduces a strong condition on semantic coherence between the linked propositions, they belong to the same domain of practical action, in this case, TV installation.

-As a consequence, the right-scope of a linguistic connective is essentially defined by the sentence to which it belongs, whereas its left-scope can be much larger, and may include a whole narration, with various twists and turns:
+As a consequence, the right scope of a linguistic connective is essentially defined by the sentence to which it belongs, whereas its left scope can be much larger, and may include an entire narrative, with various twists and turns:

-Thus, the prince married the princess — The End
+So, the prince married the princess — The End —

-Connectors are classically considered as connecting two statements in a complete discourse, such as yet in:
+Connectors are classically thought of as connecting two statements in a complete discourse, such as yet in:

 the path was dark, yet I slowly found my way (google)